.webp)

 10 epilepsy facts

-The more we talk about seizures, the more that people will understand them.
-These interesting facts about epilepsy can get those conversations started.
+If you feel comfortable talking to people about epilepsy, the following interesting facts about epilepsy can get those conversations started.

-About 1.2% of the population of the United States has epilepsy.
+As of 2017, about 1.2% of the population of the United States had epilepsy.
 That's around 3.4 million people - which is just slightly more than the entire population of the state of Utah.
-Around the world, about 65 million people live with epilepsy.
+In 2024, about 50 million people live with epilepsy worldwide.

 2. One in 26 people will develop epilepsy in their lifetime

+A 2011 study in Minnesota estimated that one in 26 people will develop epilepsy during their lifetime.
 There are many different ways people can develop epilepsy.
-Some people are born with it, some get a fever which affects their brains, while others develop epilepsy after a stroke or a brain injury.
+Some people are born with it, some get a fever which affects their brain, while others develop epilepsy after a stroke or a brain injury.
 But for many people we don't know what originally caused their seizures.

 3. Epileptic seizures are caused by disturbances in electrical brain signals

-There are millions of cells in our brains which send electrical signals to one another in an ordered manner.
-However, when someone has an epileptic seizure, these brain signals get ‘scrambled’ and that causes the person to behave in unusual ways.
+There are billions of cells in our brains which send electrical signals to one another in an ordered manner.
+However, when someone has an epileptic seizure, these brain signals get disrupted’ and that causes the person to behave in unusual ways.

 Learn more: What happens in your brain during a seizure?